The Search For Scarlett O’HaraNovember 9, 2019

 International Acclaim for Growing PainsNovember 19, 2019

-“In Cold Blood” was written by the American author Truman Capote.
-The book became one of the first “non fiction novels” and detailed the horrific murder of the Clutter family in 1959.
+On 14 November 1957, the Clutter Family was murdered in cold blood by intruders.
+The non fiction novel based on the murders, “In Cold Blood”, was written by the American author Truman Capote.
+The book detailed the horrific murder of the Clutter family.
 Completed in 1966, just after the execution of the perpetrators, “In Cold Blood” was an instant bestseller.
 Arguably, Capote also made the two murderers, Richard Hickok and Perry Smith posthumously famous.

 However, Capote was condemned for using the gruesome details of the murders to bring attention to his book.
 More recently, “In Cold Blood” has been criticised for its inaccurate portrayal of the Clutter family.

 This article examines the astrology of the relationships of the four central characters of the investigation: Capote, Lee, Smith and Hickock.
 No disrespect to the Clutter family is intended.

 Before we go any further, please follow me on social media.
 Subscribe to my newsletter if you would like to learn more about astrology from a fully qualified professional.
 I’m active on Facebook (@growingpainsadolescence), Twitter and Instagram.
 If you’d like to have a chart reading, please book via my products page.
 My book “Growing Pains” is also available for purchase here.
 Don’t forget there are lots of astrology conferences happening all over the world.
 I update my website with new articles on Monday and Saturdays.